 - Have a medical exam: Contact Occupational Medicine at MIT Medical and request a respirator fitness appointment (yes, even if you are a student).

-- Fill out the Exposure Evaluation form
+- Start an Exposure Evaluation form

 - Have a fit test: Contact EHS to schedule the fit test and please bring the Exposure Evaluation form with you.
 The respirator is something you need to try on to make sure it fits your face.
 The annual test and training takes approximately 30 minutes.